 If the beta is causing havoc with your Mac, you are fed up with having to set aside hours each week while the latest update is installed, or you want to keep the most recent stable version rather than spoil things with the next update read on.

-We'll run through the simple steps to revert from the macOS Big Sur beta back to the latest version of macOS Catalina in detail below, but essentially they are as follows:
+We'll run through the simple steps to revert from the macOS Big Sur beta to the final version of macOS Big Sur, or even Catalina, in detail below, but essentially they are as follows:

 - Leave the Apple macOS beta program

-- Reinstall macOS Catalina using one of the methods detailed below
+- Install macOS Big Sur (or Catalina) using one of the methods detailed below

 It's simple enough, but there are a few problems you may encounter along the way, so read on for a full explanation of the steps.